redhat-cip/dci-openshift-agent/docs/development.md

 - `Test-Hints: sno` validate the change in SNO mode.
 - `Test-Hints: assisted` validate the change in assisted installer mode.
+- `Test-Hints: sno-ai` validate the change in SNO with assisted installer mode.
 - `Test-Hints: libvirt` validate in libvirt mode (3 masters).
 - `Test-Hints: no-check` do not run a check (useful in CI mode).